The Best Onboarding Software for SaaS Companies

 A good checklist shouldn’t be too long; 3-4 items are plenty.
 Psychologically speaking, it’s nice for the user if you can give them credit for completing a task that is either very easy or was already completed before the checklist popped up.

 I think I’ve yet to see an onboarding process that doesn’t involve tooltips in some way.

-These small but versatile elements consist of a short section of text that’s pointed at part of your product that might not be especially intuitive.
+These small but versatile elements consist of a short section of text that’s pointed at the part of your product that might not be especially intuitive.